-Precondition: a. xml is realtime and trim.
+Precondition: a.xml is realtime and trim.

-Comments: Thanks to the preconditions, b.xml = suffix(a.xml) is an automaton which accepts all suffixes of words in the language accepted by a.xml.
+Comments: Thanks to the preconditions, b.xml= suffix(a.xml) is an automaton which accepts all suffixes of words in the language accepted by a.xml.

-\$ vcsn factor a.xml > b.xml Makes every state of a.xml initial and final and writes the result in b.xml.
+\$ vcsn factor a.xml > b.xml \$

+Makes every state of a.xml initial and final and writes the result in b.xml.

-Precondition: a. xml is realtime and trim.
+Precondition: a.xml is realtime and trim.

-Comments: Thanks to the preconditions, b.xml = factor(a.xml) is an automaton which accepts all factors of words in the language accepted by a.xml.
+Comments: Thanks to the preconditions, b.xml= factor(a.xml) is an automaton which accepts all factors of words in the language accepted by a.xml.

-Example: Figure 2.9 shows the automata for the prefixes, suffixes, and factors of div3base2.xml.
+Example: Figure 3.17 shows the automata for the prefixes, suffixes, and factors of div3base2.xml.
+Of course, these automata accept all words; the example shows how the construction works.

-Figure 2.9: Automata for the prefixes, suffixes, and factors of div3base2.xml
+Figure 3.17: Automata for the prefixes, suffixes, and factors of div3base2.xml

-2.4.2 Behaviour of automata
+3.4.2 Operations on the behaviour of automata

-'''

-2.4.2.1 enumerate
+3.4.2.1 enumerate

-'''

-\$ vcsn enumerate a.xml n < list of words > Computes the list of the words of length less than or equal to n in the support of the series realized by a.xml.
+\$ vcsn enumerate a.xml n Computes the list of the words of length less than or equal to < list of words > n in the support of the series realized by $a.xml$ .